Over

 rambunctious and the class got very loud a little out of control.
 What

+all of the teacher candidates (including myself) needed to learn is how to allow the students to do an engaging (fun) activity without losing control of the classroom.
+I feel as though we all did learn how to better control the classroom.
 When designing the lesson plans, there were a lot of parts that had to be included.
 It was hard to make one lesson plan between the four group members because we all had different ideas and not all of us were able to do the things we wanted to.

 The other inquiry lesson was a bit more complicated to design.
 The activity that we planned was a web quest which alone takes a while to put together.
 Besides that, there was more parts to it because we were having the students present their findings from the web quest, with the help of a teacher.
 When we taught the lesson, the students all seemed to know what to do, but we rushed a little bit.